nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 For the nRF21540, two additional timings can also be configured:

 * ``TRX hold time``, the time interval for which the FEM is kept powered up after the PDN deactivation event occurs.
-* ``PDN settle time``, the time interval reserved for the FEM ramp-up, before the PA or LNA activation.
+* ``PDN settle time``, the time interval reserved for the FEM settle, before the PA or LNA activation.

 General usage
 *************